 Projects that serve more than one of the purposes of the CPA will be viewed more favorably than those that do not.
-For example, a project that creates affordable housing in a preserved historic building with a new riverfront recreational resource would meet all three of the purposes of the CPA.
+For example, a project that creates affordable housing in a preserved historic building with a new riverfront recreational resource would meet all three of the CPA purposes.